chipsalliance/VeeRwolf/README.md

 and the simulation should report

     Waiting for client connection...ok
-    Preloading TOP.swervolf_core_tb.swervolf.bootrom.ram from jumptoram.vh
+    Preloading TOP.veerwolf_core_tb.veerwolf.bootrom.ram from jumptoram.vh
     Releasing reset

 Open a third terminal and connect to the debug session through OpenOCD with `telnet localhost 4444`.
 From this terminal, it is now possible to view and control the state of of the CPU and memory.
 Try this by running `mwb 0x80001010 1`.
 This will write to the GPIO register.
 To verify that it worked, there should now be a message from the simulation instance saying `gpio0 is on`.
 By writing 0 to the same register (`mwb 0x80001010 0`), the gpio will be turned off.

 ### Connecting debugger to Nexys A7

-SweRVolf can be debugged using the same USB cable that is used for programming the FPGA, communicating over UART and powering the board.
+VeeRwolf can be debugged using the same USB cable that is used for programming the FPGA, communicating over UART and powering the board.
 There is however one restriction.
 If the Vivado programmer has been used, it will have exclusive access to the JTAG channel.
 For that reason it is recommended to avoid using the Vivado programming tool and instead use OpenOCD for programming the FPGA as well.
 Unplugging and plugging the USB cable back will make Vivado lose the grip on the JTAG port.

 Programming the board with OpenOCD can be performed by running (from $WORKSPACE)

-    openocd -f $SWERVOLF_ROOT/data/swervolf_nexys_program.cfg
+    openocd -f $VEERWOLF_ROOT/data/veerwolf_nexys_program.cfg

 To change the default FPGA image to load, add `-c "set BITFILE /path/to/bitfile"` as the first argument to openocd.